wp-plugins/posts-in-sidebar/readme.txt

 3. The widget displays three posts from a particular category.
 At the bottom you can view the link to the taxonomy which we retrieved the posts from.

 == Changelog ==

+= 1.7 =

+* New: The widget can display the author of the post.
+* New: Now the user can choose which type of posts to display: posts, pages, custom post types, etc.
+* New: The widget can display the full content (as in single posts).
+* New: Now the user can add a custom "Read more" text.
+* Added French translation by Thérèse Lachance.
+* Code improvements and sanitization.

 = 1.6 =